ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 An automatically scheduled backup is taken of your database every day.
 You can also do on-demand backups.
 Backups are encrypted either with an automatic key or your own key if you use Bring Your Own Key (BYOK).
 You can restore a backup to a new instance of {{site.data.keyword.databases-for}}.

-To access backups for {{site.data.keyword.databases-for}}, go to your database instance's Dashboard, and see the *Backups* tab.
+To access backups for {{site.data.keyword.databases-for}}, go to your database instance's Dashboard, and see the *Backups and restore* tab.

 Restore is currently available through the CLI, API, and Terraform.
 {: note}